Ellis Jacob: Galaxy Cinemas and Cineplex Entertainment

 After leaving Cineplex Odeon, Jacob served as the head of integration of Alliance Atlantis who merged two companies in 1998.
 Shortly in October 1999, Jacob and Gerry Schwartz (CEO of Onex Corporation) founded Galaxy Cinemas with their mission to build 20 theatres in small and medium-sized cities across Canada.

 On November 26, 2003, Jacob became the CEO of the newly merged Cineplex Galaxy Income Fund which consisted of Galaxy Cinemas and the Canadian assets of the restructured Loews Cineplex which brought the chains to 86.
 In June 2005, Cineplex Galaxy acquired Famous Players from National Amusements, under Jacob's watch, doubled its size.

 Since the 2010s, Jacob began expanding several concepts beyond movie theatres such as the launch of The Rec Room and foraying into eSports and Digital Media.

+After almost 40 years, it was announced on June 27, 2025 that Jacob will retire from all of his positions at Cineplex effective December 31, 2026.

 Personal life

 Jacob is married to Sharyn, with whom he has 2 daughters named Lauren and Resa.
 He speaks Hindi, English, French, and many other dialects.

 On March 14, 2013, Jacob opened the family theatre in his mother's honor at the Baycrest Health Sciences in North York.
 His mother, who died in 2010, was a resident there.